NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 **NOTE 2**

-On THOR's equipped with a JS ROM, Fran�ais must be enclosed in quotation marks as it is an invalid variable name.
+On THOR's equipped with a JS ROM, Français must be enclosed in quotation marks as it is an invalid variable name.

 **NOTE 3**